-There are lenders that offer business credit lines to people with young businesses and bad personal credit, such as Headway Capital and Kabbage.
+You can get a business line of credit with bad credit by applying through lenders like Headway Capital and Kabbage.
 The credit limits just tend to be low and the APRs high.
 To qualify for these business credit lines, you’ll need a business that’s been in operation for at least 1 year, but preferably 2 years.
 Neither Headway Capital nor Kabbage requires a certain credit score for approval, but they do assess financial information (such as your business’s annual revenue) in the application process.

 Technically, a credit card counts as a line of credit, too.
-So you might want to consider the Milestone Mastercard and Indigo Mastercard, both of which consider applicants with bad credit and offer at least a $300 credit line.
+So you might want to consider the Milestone® Mastercard® - Less Than Perfect Credit Considered and Indigo® Mastercard® for Less than Perfect Credit, both of which consider applicants with bad credit and offer at least a $300 credit line.
 Both of these cards’ annual fees depend on your creditworthiness, but every month you pay your bill on time is a positive mark on your credit report, and a step in the direction of good credit.

 Still, there are a few reasons why a business owner would choose a line of credit over a credit card.
 Spending power is one, as business lines of credit can potentially offer a higher level of funding.
 Business lines of credit generally have lower APRs and more flexible payment terms than credit cards, too.
 But there are more credit cards for bad credit than there are business lines of credit.